 Related: Here are our Top 6 Organic Pantry Staples for Busy Families

 Yes!
 Shelf-stable milk tastes just like refrigerated ultra-pasteurized milk.
 Although you can drink it at room temperature, we recommend drinking it cold.
 Simply pop a few into the fridge every day or two and you’ll always have some ready for little hands to grab or for a post-workout recovery.

 Here’s more good news for your pantry: Organic Valley shelf-stable milk is available in whole, lowfat 1%, and lowfat 1% chocolate milks in 6.75-oz. containers, perfectly sized for little hands.
-Organic Valley Fuel® protein shakes are also shelf-stable and available in 11-oz. chocolate, vanilla and coffee flavors.
+And it comes in 12-pack cases so you can stock up!